Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 It's pretty close to where Santa's workshop is.

-That could be connected.
+Oh, that could be connected.

-There's got technology there that can hide.
+They've got technology there that can hide buildings and stuff.

 He's getting a bit too close to Santa.